 - Vomiting.
 This is the body’s way of eliminating unwanted materials and when infants suffer from extended constipation, they will present with projectile vomiting.

-- Absence of meconium.
+- An absence of meconium.
 A dark green material called meconium is what forms the first bowel movement any child passes and this normally occurs within the first 48 hours following birth.
 Failure of the baby to pass meconium is another telltale symptom of HD.

 Treatment of Hirschsprung’s Disease